Moo64c/moo64c.github.io/_posts/2022-12-18-Queries-in-a-Pinch.md

 ### Conclusion

 That is it for this (~3000 words) post.
 We tackled a common optimization issue (waiting on I/O) with an approach that fits an existing code base.
-We gained performance in multiple flows easily, and adding as little complexity as possible, and we made a pretty awesome interface to handle everything.
+We gained performance in multiple flows easily, adding as little complexity as possible, and we made a pretty awesome interface to handle everything.
 Hope you enjoyed!

 Thanks for reading!